A PC Benchmark

-Its primary goal is to regain trust in benchmark results.
-This is not only a problem of competitive benchmarking, but concerns advertised results by vendors, data shown in reviews and randomly posted results around the globe as well.
+But this not only a problem of competitive benchmarking.
+It also concerns advertized results by vendors and PC builders, data shown in reviews and tech videos, and randomly posted results around the globe.
 Shouldn’t they be reliable, comparable, available for analysis and repeatable to be trusted?

-BenchMate currently focuses on competitive benchmarking and specifically on HWBOT for now.
-The next steps are to support more benchmarks and build its own platform with lots of data to analyze.
+The next steps will integrate more benchmarks, 3D game benchmarks and a custom-made validation platform with lots of data to analyze.
 Stay tuned!

-With your help we can define a future-proof verification standard for benchmarking!
+With your help we can define a future-proof validation standard for benchmarking!